kburtch/SimpleStinkerDefenseSuite/README.md

 Run the check security config script to check your server setup.

+Install MaxMind Geo IP.
+On Ubuntu, apt install geoip-bin.

 Edit the file config/config.inc.sp and customize the settings to your system.

 Select monitor\_mode if you want to test the software first.

+Setup up your ping user account ssh keys.
+Ensure that the root user has ssh access to ping user.

 Turn off your firewall, if you have one.
+Run the initialization scripts in the setup directory (if you are not recovering from backups).
 Run reset\_firewall to initialize the firewall.
 Type "N" to recover from backups.
 Run the start\_ssds.sp script to start the sshd, mail and http daemons.
 (Or run start\_ssds.sp on boot.)
 Run the stop\_ssds.sp script to stop the sshd, mail and http daemons.